History of Negeri Sembilan FC: 1982–1992: Seremban Municipal Council Stadium

-- 1992: Tuanku Abdul Rahman Stadium
+1992-present: Tuanku Abdul Rahman Stadium

 The Tuanku Abdul Rahman Stadium (STAR) (Malay: Stadium Tuanku Abdul Rahman), also known by its informal name Stadium Paroi and nickname "The STAR of Paroi," is a multi-purpose stadium in Paroi, Negeri Sembilan, Malaysia.
 Inaugurated in 1992, the stadium initially held a capacity of 20,000 people.
 Negeri Sembilan has been using the STAR as their home ground since 1992, and this stadium has been the place where various glorious histories of the Negeri Sembilan team were created.
 The stadium is named in honour of Tuanku Abdul Rahman ibni Almarhum Tuanku Muhammad, the eighth Yamtuan Besar of Seri Menanti, the second Yamtuan Besar of modern-day Negeri Sembilan, and the first Yang di-Pertuan Agong of Malaysia.
 In 2004, the capacity of the stadium had been upgraded to 45,000 people for the hosting of the 2004 Sukma Games.
 In 2025, seats were installed in the stands, and the stadium’s capacity was reduced to 25,550 to ensure greater comfort for the fans attending the matches.